-- This pineapple green smoothie is made with healthy ingredients and is an easy way to get more leafy greens into your diet.
+- Nutrient-Packed: This pineapple green smoothie is made with healthy ingredients and is an easy way to get more leafy greens into your diet.

 Ingredients + Notes

-Baby spinach is my go-to leafy green for a healthy green smoothie recipe.
-Many people opt for kale but I’m not a fan and prefer fresh spinach.
+- Baby spinach: This is my go-to leafy green for a healthy green smoothie recipe.
+Many people opt for kale, but I’m not a fan and prefer fresh spinach.

-Banana is a great addition to any delicious smoothie.
-Using frozen banana will help ensure that you have a thicker smoothie without having to add ice.
+- Banana: A great addition to any delicious smoothie.
+Frozen bananas will help ensure that you have a thicker smoothie without adding ice.

-Pineapple is a key ingredient in this easy smoothie recipe and gives it its delicious tropical flavor.
-Fresh pineapple works well but I do prefer frozen fruit when making smoothies for optimal creamy texture.
+- Pineapple: The key ingredient in this easy smoothie recipe, giving it its delicious tropical flavor.
+Fresh pineapple works well, but I do prefer frozen fruit when making smoothies for optimal creamy texture.